LGBTQ history in Chile: Military dictatorship (1973–1990)

-Five other five transgender people were found to have changed their names before 1977, per publications in the Official Gazette, but increasingly, Pinochet's regime escalated stigmatization and criminalization of the activities of the LGBT community.
+Five other transgender people were found to have changed their names before 1977, per publications in the Official Gazette, but increasingly, Pinochet's regime escalated stigmatization and criminalization of the activities of the LGBT community.
 Article 365 of the criminal code imposed penalties for male same sex relations and Article 373 contained penalties for moral improprieties.
 These were defined as behaviors which did not affirm the heterosexual family model or reinforce Catholic values.

 During the military dictatorship of Chile, despite violent repression, the first LGBT organizations began to appear, although illegally and hidden.
 In 1977, a group of homosexuals founded the first gay organization in Chile.
 The group called Integración organized meetings in private homes, where educational talks about homosexuality were dictated.
 Despite its quiet performance, the group performed in Santiago the first homosexual congress in Chile in 1982 in a place called El delfín, where about 100 people attended.
 Founded in 1983, Ayuquelén was the first lesbian organization in Chile and represented for years the only lesbian voice, participating in international meetings and conferences.
 The group was from the beginning linked to the feminist movement.
 In 1992 they organized the first National Feminist Lesbian Meeting, where about 50 women from different regions of the country participated.
 In the late 1980s, in the city of Concepción, emerged the groups SER and Lesbianas en Acción (LEA), the first gay and lesbian organizations in southern Chile.

 Some of the only public actions by gay people were through the radical artistic group Las Yeguas del Apocalipsis (The Mares of the Apocalypse), formed in 1987 by the artists Francisco Casas and Pedro Lemebel.
-They aimed to question the status quo imposed by the dictatorship, and are one of the first examples of an organized political voice from gay Chileans.While the exact origins of the group's name are unknown, it seems to have been inspired by the AIDS epidemic, which inspired imagery of a biblical plague.
+They aimed to question the status quo imposed by the dictatorship, and are one of the first examples of an organized political voice from gay Chileans.
+While the exact origins of the group's name are unknown, it seems to have been inspired by the AIDS epidemic, which inspired imagery of a biblical plague.
 The group was characterized by controversial acts of political protest.
 During the proclamation of Patricio Aylwin as Concertación candidate for the presidential election of 1989, Lemebel and Casas unfolded a large banner that said "Homosexuals for change."
 The ceremony set the beginning of Aylwin's campaign to be Chile's first democratically elected president since Salvador Allende.
 Las Yeguas del Apocalipsis would go on to participate in other protests during their "reestablishing" of the Casa Central of the University of Chile.
 This involved riding into the building naked and on horses, intentionally invoking images of Lady Godiva and homosexuality.